 March- GST Bill Passed

 The only ray of sunshine in the otherwise gloom was the passing of the historic GST bill.
 The Union Cabinet approved the Central GST bill, the integrated GST bill, the Union Territory GST bill and the bill to compensate states for revenue losses arising from a transition to the GST.
 The new system proposed a single tax rate structure for all.
 A four-tier tax structure was decided, where a single tax would be levied at 5%, 12%, 18% and 28% instead of the multiple taxations.
-The GST was expected to be implemented from 1st July 2017.
+The GST was implemented on 1st July 2017.

 April- Highway Liquor Ban Imposed

 Only a few months had passed since the disputable Service Charge guidelines, did the government drop yet another bomb on the Restaurant Industry in the form the Highway Liquor Ban.
 Earlier, the Supreme Court had banned the sale of liquor within 500 meters of the highway.
 In a significant clarification, the Supreme Court included the restaurants and hotels located within 500 meters of highways in the Highway Liquor Ban as well, to be implemented from 1st April.
 The ruling came as a severe blow to the Restaurant Industry as several restaurant hubs are located within and around the State and National Highways, including the popular Cyber Hub in Gurgaon.
 The liquor ban impacted the business of several bars and pubs, also leading to the shut down of several establishments.